DiabolicalGolem/Better-Drops-Fabric/README.md

 Because this is in a very Alpha stage, there is currently no easy way to install it.
 Until the mod enters its Beta, you will have to do the heavy lifting in installing the mod: the author will not make a .jar file.

-It is recommended to install Appleskin along side.
+It is recommended to install Appleskin mod along side.

 ---